 Financial Aid counselors begin by reviewing all financial aid materials you’ve submitted to determine what your family’s resources are.
 We refer to these resources as your family contribution.
 The family contribution is comprised of student earnings, parent income, and family assets.
 Our holistic review then determines the total amount of your family contribution for one year.

 The difference between the total cost and your family contribution is referred to as your family’s demonstrated financial need.
 This number determines the amount of University support we will offer you.
-Together, your family contribution and your financial aid award from the University will meet the total cost of attending UChicago for an academic year.
-Financial aid awards are generally similar during your four years of enrollment, unless there is a significant change in your family’s finances.
+Together, your family contribution and your financial aid package from the University will meet the total cost of attending UChicago for an academic year.
+Financial aid packages are generally similar during your four years of enrollment, unless there is a significant change in your family’s finances.

 Prior-Prior Year Income

 For the purposes of your financial aid consideration, Financial Aid will use your family’s prior-prior year income (i.e. for the 2022-23 academic year, 2020 tax information will be used).
 The FAFSA also uses prior-prior year income for federal aid eligibility, which allows families to begin their financial aid application process sooner, without having to wait until the current or prior year’s taxes have been filed.

 We realize that the use of prior-prior year taxes may not always reflect a household’s current income situation.
 If your family income has changed drastically since the tax year that was used for financial aid consideration, please find information on our appeal process here.

 During your time in the College, your financial aid eligibility will be determined on tax years as indicated in the table below.
 If your household experiences a significant increase in income, your family’s contribution may similarly increase.
 Conversely, if your household income is greatly reduced, you may receive more financial aid.